| Cast & Crew

 Coltyn Ledbetter

-Coltyn is a sophomore Directing and Producing major.
-They are Assistant Stage Manager for The Mousetrap, as well as a member of the Electrics Crew.
-Previously, Coltyn has played Mayor Meekly in Unnecessary Farce, Dromio of Syracuse in Comedy of Errors, and Carl Dad in The 25th Annual Putnam County Spelling Bee.
+Coltyn Ledbetter is a Sophomore Directing and Producing Major at Avila University.
+They are playing the role of Ampleforth and also acts as an Ensemble member!
+They have previously played Mayor Meekly in Unnecessary Farce, Dromio of Syracuse in The Comedy of Errors, and Carl Dad in The 25th Annual Putnam County Spelling Bee!

 Mariah Masterson